Couple therapy in Reading and online

 • strengthen the possibility of repair, trust, and emotional connection

-• make more thoughtful decisions about the relationship
+• make more thoughtful decisions about the relationship and how to move forward

 How I work with couples

 My way of working is grounded in relationship and informed by trauma, attachment, and the nervous system.
-That means I pay close attention not only to what is said, but to what happens between you when tension rises, closeness feels difficult, or repair breaks down.
+This means I pay close attention not only to what is said, but to what happens between you when tension rises, closeness feels difficult, or repair breaks down.

 This includes attention to patterns of pursuit, withdrawal, guardedness, overwhelm, reactivity, and shutdown, and to how earlier experiences may still be shaping present moments between you.